IIITLucknowSWEngg/CSAICSABTeam010/test.md

 # Feature: Shopping Cart Management

-## Scenario: User adds products to the cart successfully
+## Scenario: Decathlon user adds products to the cart successfully

 ### Given:
-The user is logged in and viewing a product.
+The Decathlon user is logged in and viewing a product.

 ### When:
-The user clicks the "Add to Cart" button.
+The Decathlon user clicks the "Add to Cart" button.

 ### Then:
 The product should be added to the cart.
-The user should be able to view the updated cart with the added product.
+The Decathlon user should be able to view the updated cart with the added product.

 ## Shopping_cart.js Code: